lynndylanhurley/ng-token-auth/README.md

 ~~~

 ###auth:email-confirmation-error
-Broadcast when a user arrives from a link contained in a password-reset email, but the confirmation token fails to validate.
+Broadcast when a user arrives from a link contained in a confirmation email, but the confirmation token fails to validate.

 This event is broadcast by the [`$auth.validateUser`](#authvalidateuser) method.